Ayo-Oni-515/Python_Journey/README.md

 # Python_Journey
-This file contains several python programs I've worked since I started learning the language
+This repository is shows my overall progress in the language.